anupamsrv/sachin-agro-seeds/README.md

-📌 # Sachin Agro Seeds - Website
+# 📌Sachin Agro Seeds - Website

 🌱 About the Project
 Sachin Agro Seeds is a modern, responsive website built using HTML, CSS, and JavaScript to showcase agricultural products.
 This project is designed to provide a seamless user experience, mobile-friendly design, and easy navigation.